 - Where to Stay in Ljubljana: The Best Hotels for Travellers

-If you thought Ljubljana was incredible, just wait until you dig your claws into Bled.
-It’s hardly any surprise that Bled is Slovenia’s most popular destination.
-Featuring some of the most moving views you’ll experience anywhere on the continent, Bled captivates immediately and forcefully when you first set your eyes upon it.
+If you thought Ljubljana was incredible, wait until you dig your claws into Bled.
+It’s hardly a surprise that Bled is Slovenia’s most popular destination.
+Bled features some of the most moving views you’ll experience anywhere on the continent.
+It’ll captivate you the second you set your eyes upon it.

 The region’s namesake Lake Bled sits among Europe’s most stunning natural wonders.
-It’s crystalline waters are truly something to behold on their own—even without the snow-capped Julien Alps forming a backdrop that’s nothing short of breathtaking.
+Its crystalline waters are something to behold.
+Even without the snow-capped Julien Alps forming its backdrop, Lake Bled would be nothing short of breathtaking.

-Even if you become dulled to the views (and, if you do, I seriously recommend taking a break from travelling), there’s a whole barrage of incredible hiking trails in the area including through the fantastic Vintgar Gorge.
+Even if you become dulled to the views (and, if you do, I’d recommend taking a break from travelling), there’s a barrage of incredible things to do around Bled.
+Hit up some of the hiking trails in the area, including Vintgar Gorge, to dig in fully.

 Ready to plan your trip to Bled?
 Get started with these resources: